MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

 1. Log into the virtual machine using the virtual machine credentials located on the **Resources** tab above.

-1. Open a new browser window and navigate to https://make.powerapps.com.
+2. Open a new browser window and navigate to https://make.powerapps.com.

-1. Log into your Microsoft 365 tenant using the credentials for the tenant located on the **Resources** tab above.
+3. Log into your Microsoft 365 tenant using the credentials for the tenant located on the **Resources** tab above.

-1. If needed, change the environment to **Microsoft Cloud for Sustainability Trial** on the top bar.
+4. If needed, change the environment to **Microsoft Cloud for Sustainability Trial** on the top bar.

-1. Open the **Sustainability Manager** Application.
+5. Open the **Sustainability Manager** Application.

 ![image](./Images/Lab03/image5.svg)

->[!ALERT] **Important** Please make sure that you have completed the previous lab to create Activity Data. **The emissions calculations require all the Data Ingestion processes from the previous lab to be completed.** Failure to do so will result in errors or incorrect values during the calculations
+**Important** Please make sure that you have completed the previous lab to create Activity Data. **The emissions calculations require all the Data Ingestion processes from the previous lab to be completed.** Failure to do so will result in errors or incorrect values during the calculations

 ### Task 1: Add eGRID Factor mappings